-For the year ending March 2013, Toyota's home market of Japan accounted for sales of 2.28m vehicles, up 10% on the previous year.
+For the year ending March 2014, Toyota's home market of Japan accounted for combined group sales of 2.37m vehicles, up 4% on the previous year.
 However, domestic unit sales remain below its 1990 peak, when the company sold more than 2.5m vehicles in Japan.
-Even so, Toyota remains the country's dominant car-maker with an overall 44.3% market share.
-Excluding mini-vehicles, a segment in which it has only a limited presence through Daihatsu, domestic market share hit a record 48.4%.
-In its home market, the Corolla has been the best-selling passenger car for an astonishing 35 years.
-Other strong sellers are the Vitz, Wish hatchback, Passo and Noah and Alphard minivans, all of them mostly produced for the Japanese market.
+Even so, Toyota remains the country's dominant car-maker with an overall 42.2% market share, down on the previous year.
+Excluding mini-vehicles, a segment in which it has a presence through Daihatsu, domestic market share slipped from a record 48.4% in ye 2013 to 46.7%.
+In calendar 2013, Toyota was the top-selling brand in Japan with sales of 1.52m vehicles, while Daihatsu was #5 with almost 650k (Focus2move figures).
+In its home market, the Corolla was the best-selling passenger car for more than 30 years, but has been superceded by the hybrid Aqua (marketed as the Prius C outside Japan), which took the top spot for 2013 with 262k units.
+It was supported by the regular Prius in second place at 254k.
+Daihatsu's Move and Tanto mini-vehicles and Mira sub-compact also all featured among the top ten.
+The Corolla is now the #3 Toyota model, and the #13 seller in Japan in 2013.
+Other strong sellers for Toyota are the Vitz, Crown, Vellfire, Spade and Voxy, all of them mostly produced for the Japanese market.
 The group operates four separate sales channels, targeting different consumer types.
 The main Toyota network serves the luxury market, while Toyopet specialises in the mid-market, and Corolla concentrates on volumes sales, primarily of the car model of the same name.
 A new channel, Netz, was established in the early 2000s to reach a younger audience.
 The company is also the local dealer in Japan for Volkswagen through the Duo joint venture.

 The group is also a major force in Asia, the best-selling car brand in several markets including Thailand, Indonesia, India and Malaysia.
-Total sales in the year to 2012 were 1.33m vehicles.
 In Australia, Toyota overtook Holden as the best-selling manufacturer in 2003, and has continued to increase its lead ever since.
 It has been the market leader in New Zealand since 1987.
 It is also now a major force in the Middle East.